1nwf/memcached-lite/report.md

   their low overhead.
 This is beneficial to our server because it is mostly IO bound.
 The server spends most of its time doing IO tasks than CPU computations.

 - Handle exptime if it is longer than 30 days. the current memcached protocol states that if the number of seconds is greater than 30 days, then exptime is interpreted as real unix time instead of as seconds.
 Currently the server can only handle exptime if it is not greater than 30 days.

+- Use bufferd writes to the file since we are regularly writing to it.
+This will prevent us from frequently making a lot of syscalls which currently degrades the performance of the server.

 ### Server Limitations